What is sales prospecting?

-Sales prospecting is the systematic process of identifying, researching, and engaging potential customers who fit your ideal customer profile and have genuine need for your solution.
-The goal: fill your pipeline with qualified leads before they enter the active sales cycle.
+Sales prospecting is the systematic process of identifying, researching, and engaging potential customers who fit your ideal customer profile and have a genuine need for your solution.
+The goal is to fill your pipeline with qualified leads before they enter the active sales cycle.
+It is typically owned by SDRs, BDRs, and AEs, and it is the foundation of predictable revenue.

 This work typically falls to Sales Development Representatives (SDRs) or Business Development Representatives (BDRs), though account executives and other revenue team members prospect as well.
 The core principle remains the same: getting your product in front of the right person, at the right time, with the right message.